XiumingRyanLi/MTRN4231_Project/README.md

 - Add startup homing via limit switches or stall sensing.
 - Smooth PWM transitions to prevent jerky motion.
 - Install a force sensor that measure the pick up exerted by the gripper for secure pick up.
+- The gripper flanges doesn't contract and release at the same time due to friction, so the chess pieces will be moved slightly during the placing motion

 ---